All Episodes

 There's no such Obama.

-Uh so I have no idea why this group in Washington wants to pay a huge sum to listen to Colin Powell's advice for the Republican Party.
+So I have no idea why this group in Washington wants to pay a huge sum to listen to Colin Powell's advice for the Republican Party.

-This is a man who uh whose own rationale for voting for Barack Obama has been proven to be bunk, and there's no reason at all uh for the Republican Party to pay him any heed.
+This is a man whose own rationale for voting for Barack Obama has been proven to be bunk.

 He said that Americans are willing to pay more taxes for more services, more taxes for more government.

-Now I I'm very hard on on Colin Powell.
+Now, I'm very hard on Colin Powell.

-And Jesse Jackson uh commented on that.
+And Jesse Jackson commented on that.

-Is this guy even black?
+is this guy even black?

-Uh so we'll get into that.
+So we'll get into that one.

-Uh where should the Republican Party and Conservatism go?
+Where should the Republican Party and Conservatism go?

-Uh all of that and lots more straight ahead.
+All of that and lots more.

 Mark Stein sitting in for Rush on the EIB network.

-Mark Stein in Farush on the EIB network.
+Mark Stein in for us on the EIB network.

 Colin Powell thinks that the Republican Party needs to move to the center.

-Okay, we've had uh compassionate conservatism, uh we'd have we've had John McCain reaching across the aisle.
+We've had John McCain reaching across the aisle.

-Uh there is a lesson here.
+There is a lesson here.

 There is a lesson, a very basic lesson.